 Wanaka is one of the most popular cities to travel to and should be included on everyone’s New Zealand itinerary.
 This gorgeous city, located on the South Island, has a particular charm that draws tourists and Kiwis all year long.
 Ideal for any adventurous person, Wanaka is a nature lover’s playground.
-With ski fields, snow-capped mountains, lakes, rivers, and endless hiking, Wanaka, New Zealand is one place you’re not going to want to miss.
+With ski fields, snow-capped mountains, lakes, rivers, and endless hiking, Wanaka is one place you’re not going to want to miss.
+Some choose to visit Wanaka as a day trip from Queenstown, but there’s plenty to do here to stay for longer.
 While there are endless outdoor activities to enjoy, the city really does cater to all travellers, so welcome all!

 Top Things to do in Wanaka, New Zealand